Absence seizure: Treatment

-Treatment of patients with absence seizures only is mainly with ethosuximide or valproic acid, which are of equal efficacy controlling absences in around 75% of patients.
+Treatment of patients with absence seizures only is mainly with ethosuximide or valproic acid, which are of equal efficacy in controlling absences in around 75% of patients.
 Lamotrigine monotherapy is less effective, controlling absences in around 50% of patients.
-This summary has been recently confirmed by Glauser et al. (2010), who studied the effects of ethosuximide, valproic acid, and lamotrigine in children with newly diagnosed childhood absence epilepsy.
+This summary has been confirmed by Glauser et al. (2010), who studied the effects of ethosuximide, valproic acid, and lamotrigine in children with newly diagnosed childhood absence epilepsy.
 Drug dosages were incrementally increased until the child was free of seizures, the maximal allowable dose was reached, or a criterion indicating treatment failure was met.
 The primary outcome was freedom from treatment failure after 16 weeks of therapy; the secondary outcome was attentional dysfunction.
 After 16 weeks of therapy, the freedom-from-failure rates for ethosuximide and valproic acid were similar and were higher than the rate for lamotrigine.
 There were no significant differences between the three drugs with regard to discontinuation because of adverse events.
 Attentional dysfunction was more common with valproic acid than with ethosuximide.

-If monotherapy fails or unacceptable adverse reactions appear, replacement of one by another of the three antiepileptic drugs is the alternative.
+If monotherapy fails or unacceptable adverse reactions appear, replacement of one of the three antiepileptic drugs with another is the alternative.
 Adding small doses of lamotrigine to sodium valproate may be the best combination in resistant cases.

-Although ethosuximide is effective in treating only absence seizures, valproic acid is effective in treating multiple seizure types including tonic-clonic seizure and partial seizure, suggesting it is a better choice if a patient is exhibiting multiple types of seizures.
+Although ethosuximide is effective in treating only absence seizures, valproic acid is effective in treating multiple seizure types, including tonic-clonic seizure and partial seizure, suggesting it is a better choice if a patient is exhibiting multiple types of seizures.

-Similarly, lamotrigine treats multiple seizure types including partial seizures and generalized seizures, therefore it is also an option for patients with multiple seizure types.
+Similarly, lamotrigine treats multiple seizure types, including partial seizures and generalized seizures, and it is also an option for patients with multiple seizure types.
 Clonazepam (Klonopin, Rivotril) is effective in the short term but is not generally recommended for treatment of absence seizure because of the rapid development of tolerance and high frequency of side effects.

 Roughly 70% of children experiencing absence seizures will see these seizures naturally cease before they reach the age of 18.
 In such instances, the need for medications might no longer be relevant in adulthood.
 It is worth noting that children who develop absence seizures prior to turning 9 are more inclined to outgrow them compared to those whose absence seizures commence after the age of 10.